You are using an outdated browser. Please upgrade your browser to improve your ReverbNation experience.

 For over 40 years, Tom Wakeling has put his bass to work in concert halls, jazz nightclubs, recording studios, and at music festivals throughout North America and Europe.

-An experienced and dynamic educator, Tom has served as a guest artist at the Wisconsin Conservatory of Music, Stanford University Jazz Workshop, University of Kansas, University of Nevada, Washburn University, Centrum/Pt.
-Townsend Jazz Workshop, Douglas College Summer Jazz Intensive, and the Lionel Hampton Jazz Festival, among others.
+An experienced and dynamic educator, Tom has served as a guest artist at the Stanford University Jazz Workshop, Wisconsin Conservatory of Music, Arizona State University, University of Kansas, University of Arizona, Washburn University, University of Nevada, University of British Columbia, Pt.
+Townsend Jazz Workshop, Jazz Camp West, Douglas College Summer Jazz Intensive, and the Lionel Hampton Jazz Festival, among others.
+He served as Chair of the Music Department at Clackamas Community College in Portland, Oregon for a number of years.